Moving to Russia

 Possibly the best alternative source of public transport is the extensive rail network.
 Trains in Russia are typically clean, modern and run with impressive efficiency.
 Numerous “sleeper” trains cross-cross the country, enabling one to sleep in a cabin during long-distance trips.

-Long-term expats may finding renting or purchasing a car to be the most practical option.
+Long-term expats may find renting or purchasing a car to be the most practical option.
 Thanks to Russia’s largely oil-based economy, fuel tends to be cheap.

 Visitors with a UK driving license may drive for up to six months before requesting a Russian license.
 Visitors from most other countries will require a Russian license from day one.
 Russians drive on the right, and it is a legal requirement to carry with you a warning triangle, fire extinguisher and first aid kit at all times.